Unified Robust Boosting: Applications

-A survey collected from 3066 Americans was studied on health care utilization in lieu of doctor office visits \citep{heritier2009robust}.
-The data contained 24 risk factors.
-Robust Poisson regression was conducted in \citet{wang2020unified}.
-Here robust Poisson boosting model is fitted with concave component \code{ccave}.
-The observation weights are estimated.
-The doctor office visits in two years are highlighted for the 8 smallest weights, ranging from 200 to 750.
+A survey, collected from 3066 Americans, studied health care utilization \citep{heritier2009robust, wang2024unified}.
+The dataset includes information on doctor office visits and 24 risk factors.
+A robust Poisson boosting model is fitted with the concave component \code{ccave}, and the estimated robustness weights are illustrated in Figure \ref{fig:weight6}.
+Doctor office visits ranging from 200 to 750 in two years are highlighted for the 8 patients with the smallest weights.

-We can view feature importance/influence from the learned model.
-The figure shows that the top two reasons of doctor office visits are heart disease and psychiatric problems.